Carmy - Easy Healthy-ish Recipes

 • Stir in your softer vegetables and starch if you choose to add it in.
 Simmer for 10 minutes.

-• Once done, add in the extra bits if you choose to (fresh herbs, cheese, lemon, etc).
+• Once done, you can add the extra bits (fresh herbs, cheese, lemon, etc.).

 How To Store and Freeze Soup